Andrea Amaya

-Andrea Nicolle Amaya Villalta (born 16 February 2003) is a Salvadoran footballer who plays as a defender for Mexican Liga MX Femenil club Atlas FC and the El Salvador women's national team.
+Andrea Nicolle Amaya Villalta (born 16 February 2003) is a Salvadoran footballer who plays as a defender for Primera División Femenina club Inter FA and the El Salvador national team.

 Club career

 Amaya has played for Alianza FC and AD Chalatenango in El Salvador.

+On 10 April 2024, Amaya joined Ecuadorian Superliga Femenina side Ñañas.

 International career

 Amaya represented El Salvador at the 2020 CONCACAF Women's U-20 Championship.
 She made her senior debut on 8 April 2021.